libera-csharp/SpikeLite/README.md

 * ~users add hostmask admin: this will add a user at the Root level.
 * ~users add hostmask user: this will add a user at the Public level.
 * ~users del hostmask: this will delete a user.

+### NuGet

+As of July, 2012 we've started to rely on NuGet rather than having all our dependencies as binaries in VCS.
+Some of our dependencies don't exist in the standard repositories and are kept around.
+We've tested both the standard MS CLR on Windows as well as against Mono 2.11.
+If you find yourself having issues with the latter you might want to look at issue #7 (https://github.com/Freenode-Csharp/SpikeLite/issues/7).
+The short of it is that you'll want to do the following:

+    "mozroots --import --sync"

+ This will grab the standard set of SSL certs that Mozilla ships, and put them into the "trusted" category (use certmgr to check if you're curious).
+The --sync option means that you're not going to have to say yes to the approximately 140 certificates.
+If you have trouble parsing the file and get "No certificates found" you should fetch the file via wget/curl/whatever and use the -file parameter.